 This gave me the realization that making meatballs without eggs, gluten or meat is very attainable!
 And it inspired these high-protein meatballs that are perfect in pasta or lunchboxes.

-👪 Why You'll Love these Vegan Eggplant meatballs
+👪 Why You'll Love Vegan Eggplant Meatballs

 My family loves this vegan eggplant meatball for so many reasons and here is why we think your family will too: